1. Email Marketing

 Black Friday is almost here, and it’s one of the biggest shopping extravaganzas of the year.
 Most businesses wait for times like these to sell their products and services to a large group of customers.
 To achieve this, marketing strategies such as ads, social media and email marketing are leveraged to let everyone know about the “Black Friday” sale and discounts.

-While there’s a lot to talk about, but in this blog we’ll stick to how you can leverage email marketing this Black Friday to ensure you stay ahead of the competition.
+While there’s a lot to talk about, in this blog, we’ll stick to how you can leverage email marketing this Black Friday to ensure you stay ahead of the competition.

 Importance of Black Friday in marketing